 Several providers of cloud computing services offer flexible subscription or service plans that take into consideration the different financial capabilities and IT requirements of end-users.
 An individual or small organizations can easily opt for the most economical plan, but they still have the option to upgrade to a high-tier plan or include add-ons to their existing plan if ever they decide to scale their operation.
 Note that there are also different types of cloud computing services or categories of service models.

 Having scalable and flexible IT capabilities have specific benefits.
 For starters, end-users do not need to invest immediately in building high-performing IT infrastructure.
 Cloud computing services give them an option to choose the plan that suits their best interests.
 Once they require better IT capabilities, they do not need to reinvest on building one and acquire technical competencies needed for implementation.
-Cloud computing is often an easy-to-deploy solution that requires minimal to zero IT expertise.
+The technology is often an easy-to-deploy solution that requires minimal to zero IT expertise.

 It is also important to note that cloud computing provides different dimensions of scalability.
 For example, it provides functional scalability that enables an end-user to enhance its IT capability by adding new functionality with minimal effort.
 It also provides load scalability by allowing expansion or contraction of resource utilization depending on the workload requirements.

-4. Confers All the Benefits of Outsourcing
+4. Cloud Computing the Benefits of Outsourcing

 An individual or organization choosing to avail cloud computing services from a third-party provider can easily enjoy the benefits or advantages of outsourcing.
 Remember that from the standpoint of providers, IT infrastructure and resources are presented as a utility or a service.

-One of the advantages of outsourcing IT capabilities via a cloud computing service is that it provides end-users with access to technology and talent that can build and improve their competitive advantage.
+One of the advantages of outsourcing IT capabilities via a cloud service is that it provides end-users with access to technology and talent that can build and improve their competitive advantage.
 Providers such as Amazon Web Services and Microsoft have state-of-the-art facilities and highly competent experts that can provide not only services but also actual use-case solutions.

 The study of Y. Sun et al. concluded that security and privacy issues remain a significant barrier in the further adoption of cloud computing.
-It added that although there have been proposed and actionable measures or techniques used to promote security and privacy, the relationship between cloud computing services providers and end-users still play a role in building and maintaining trust.
+It added that although there have been proposed and actionable measures or techniques used to promote security and privacy, the relationship between cloud services providers and end-users still play a role in building and maintaining trust.